TABLE OF CONTENTS

 Provide Site LAT / LNG with Address for GPS Tracking.
 The system uses automatic typo checking for entered LAT / LNG values that prevents the user mistakenly entering LAT in the LNG field, and vice versa.
 If a mistake is detected, Fieldclix will automatically swap the values.
 This feature is only applicable to the USA / Canada region.

-Putting 0/0 as the LAT / LNG is allowed, to accommodate situations where dispatch is necessary ASAP, but site address or LAT/LNG are unknown.
+- Putting 0/0 as the LAT / LNG is allowed, to accommodate situations where dispatch is necessary ASAP, but site address or LAT/LNG are unknown.

-State is mandatory field in case to calculate overtime/double hours limits associated with Work Orders under that Site.
+- State is mandatory field in case to calculate overtime/double hours limits associated with Work Orders under that Site.

 1. Site Type: Group Sites

-Indicate Site Type like “Monopole” or “Rooftop”.
+Specify the Site Type as either “Monopole” or “Rooftop.”

-Carrier Group Sites include:
+Carrier Group Sites consist of:

 2. Site with Prevailing Wage